lancerushing/www.lancerushing.com/content/posts/use-yaml-with-hugo.md

 ---
-title: "Use Yaml With Hugo"
+title: Use Yaml With Hugo
 description: ''
 author: ''
 date: 2018-06-30T05:12:59.000Z